Poor foot alignment cause of many muscle aches and pains

 However, they can only do that if the ankle joints are in their correct neutral position.
 So if you have ankles or feet arches rolling in or out, or perhaps the main (medial) arch rolling out and the ankle rolling in, the ankle joint simply can’t be in neutral.

 The rotation of Tibia and Femur is very subtle and you don’t even realise it is happening.
-When rotation is out of synch, the hips are pulled out of alignment and a myriad of muscular and postural compensations start happening from there, leading to pain anywhere in the body and even headaches.
+When rotation is out of synch, the hips are pulled out of alignment and a myriad of muscular and postural compensations start happening from there, leading to pain anywhere in the body and even headaches and migraines.